Self-Supervised Aggregation of Diverse Experts for Test-Agnostic Long-Tailed Recognition: Method

 \subsection{Test-time Self-supervised Aggregation}

-Based on the skill-diverse learning strategy, the three experts in TADE are skilled in different classes (c.f.
-Table~\ref{table_expert_learning}).
-The remaining question is how to aggregate them to deal with unknown test class distributions.
+Based on the skill-diverse learning strategy, the three experts in SADE are skilled in different class distributions.
+The remaining challenge is how to fuse them to deal with unknown test class distributions.
 A basic principle for expert aggregation is that the experts should play a bigger role in situations where they have expertise.
-Nevertheless, how to detect strong experts for various (unknown) test class distribution remains unknown.
+Nevertheless, how to detect strong experts for unknown test class distribution remains unknown.
 Our key insight is that strong experts should be more stable in predicting the samples from their skilled classes, even though these samples are perturbed.

-To verify this, we estimate the prediction stability of experts by comparing the cosine similarity between their predictions for a sample's two augmented views.
+\textbf{Empirical observation}~~~ To verify this hypothesis, we estimate the prediction stability of experts by comparing the cosine similarity between their predictions for a sample's two augmented views.
 Here, the data views are generated by the data augmentation techniques in MoCo v2~\cite{chen2020improved}.
-Table~\ref{cos} shows \emph{the positive correlation between expertise and prediction stability} that stronger experts have higher prediction similarity between different views of samples from their favorable classes.
-Following this finding, we propose to explore the relative prediction stability to detect strong experts and weight experts for unknown test class distributions.
+From Table~\ref{cos}, we find that there is a \emph{positive correlation between expertise and prediction stability}, \ie stronger experts have higher prediction similarity between different views of samples from their favorable classes.
+Following this finding, we propose to explore the relative prediction stability to detect strong experts and weight experts for the unknown test class distribution.
+Consequently, we develop a novel self-supervised strategy, namely prediction stability maximization.

-~\\ \textbf{Prediction stability maximization}~~~ We design a novel self-supervised method, namely prediction stability maximization, that learns aggregation weights for experts (with frozen parameters) by maximizing model prediction stability for unlabeled test samples.
+\textbf{Prediction stability maximization}~~~ This strategy learns aggregation weights for experts (with frozen parameters) by maximizing model prediction stability for unlabeled test samples.
 As shown in Figure~\ref{ssl}, the method comprises three major components as follows.

 \emph{Data view generation}~~~ For a given sample $x$, we conduct two stochastic data augmentations to generate the sample's two views, \ie $x^1$ and $x^2$.
-Here, we use the same augmentation techniques as the advanced contrastive learning method, \ie MoCo v2~\cite{chen2020improved}, which has been shown very effective in self-supervised learning.
+Here, we use the same augmentation techniques as the advanced contrastive learning method, \ie MoCo v2~\cite{chen2020improved}, which has been shown effective in self-supervised learning.

 \emph{Learnable aggregation weight}~~~ Given the output logits of three experts $(v_1,v_2,v_3) \in \mathbb{R}^{3\times C}$, we aggregate experts with a learnable aggregation weight $w = [w_1,w_2,w_3] \in \mathbb{R}^3$ and obtain the final softmax prediction by $\hat{y} = \sigma(w_1 {\cdot} v_1 + w_2 {\cdot} v_2 + w_3 {\cdot} v_3)$, where $w$ is normalized before aggregation, \ie $w_1+w_2+w_3 {=}1$.